 Nike gets a gold star for their handling of this social media crisis.
 They responded with immediate concern, apologized, investigated the fault, made improvements and then finished with the gesture of a great custom pair of shoes.

-Examples of a Public Relations Crisis
+Real-Life Examples of Public Relations Crisis

 For example, in 1982, a wave of poisonings of Tylenol (Johnson & Johnson) containers shook the United States.